 Step 3: Create a Google Drive Folder

 Go to Google Drive and create a folder for your DVC data.
-Copy the folder ID from the URL:
+DVC identifies the folder by its ID, not its name or path — and the ID only appears in the URL when you open the folder in a browser:

 Step 4: Configure the Remote